replicate/keepsake/web/docs/how-it-works.md

 - The user who started the training script
 - The host where the training script is running

-### Commits
+### Checkpoints

-Within experiments are **commits**.
+Within experiments are **checkpoints**.
 They each represent a version of the _outputs_ of the training process.
 Conceptually, you can think of them like commits in a version control system: each one is a particular version of your machine learning model.

-You create a commit by calling `experiment.commit()`.
+You create a checkpoint by calling `experiment.checkpoint()`.
 It takes the argument `path`, which is the path to any files or directories you want to be saved, such as your trained weights.
 Any other arguments are recorded as metrics.

 ### Projects